SatSale/SatSale/README.md

 More documentation will be added in the near future.

 # Coming soon:
-* Payment API to process payments from any desired point of sale or web shop (woocommerce, shopify)
 * **Better UI** with more variety of size and theme.
 * Handle unconfirmed payments.
 RBF?
 * More readily customisable donation button (text/color/QR code)